imrockpan/tapicker-docs/pages/docs/introduction.en-US.md

 ★ Support private page data extraction (such as pages that require login to access)
 ★ Support single-page application data extraction (pages developed by React, Vue, Angular, etc.)
 ★ Support Webhook settings (automatically push to you after collecting data)
-★ Support exporting data as .json, .csv, .xls, xml files (unlimited times, unlimited size)
+★ Support exporting data as .xls, .csv, .json, xml files (unlimited size)

-**What is DatePicker?**
+**What is Tapicker?**

 A web data collector, extractor, collector, a web crawler.
+New name for DataPicker.

 **Which websites can Tapicker crawl?**